Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/others.md

+# 💬 Invited Talks

+- *2024.05*, Meet with external Review Team from Ministry of Education/Commission for Academic Accreditation (CAA) in Dubai, *University of Birmingham Dubai*.

 # 📖 Educations
 【Computer Science】
 - *2024.09 - 2029.06*, <span style="color:red;">*(Expected)*</span>, Doctor of Philosophy in Computer Science, *The City University of New York*.